MiahDrao97/zig-yaml/README.md

 defer load_yaml.deinit(); // all the memory produced from parsing is owned by this managed value

 const yaml: Yaml = load_yaml.value.yaml catch |err| {
-    // encountered parse errors: rendering the parse to std err in this example load_yaml.value.parser_errors.renderToStdErr(.{ .ttyconf = .detect(.stderr()) });
+    // if we encountered parse errors, we can rendering the errors to a writer (std err in this example) load_yaml.value.parser_errors.renderToStdErr(.{ .ttyconf = .detect(.stderr()) });
     return err;
 }